dfinity/ic/rs/consensus/src/ecdsa/spec.md

 ) -> (Set<EcdsaSigShare>, Set<EcdsaSigShare>, Set<EcdsaSigShare>)
 // Returns (V, I, R), where
 //    V is the set of signature shares to be moved from the unvalidated pool to the validated pool,
-//    I is the set of signature shares to be be removed from the unvalidated pool and processed as HandleInvalid,
+//    I is the set of signature shares to be removed from the unvalidated pool and processed as HandleInvalid,
 //    R is the set of signature shares to be removed from the unvalidated pool and processed as RemoveFromUnvalidated.
 // Some deduplication is performed.
 // INVARIANT: after V is added to the validated pool, there are no signature shares with duplicate key() values.